 EDCI 800 Teaching Practicum and

-The Director of Field Experiences in consultation with the Director of the MAT program will make placement assignments for both the practicum and the internship.
+The Office of Field Experiences in consultation with the Director of the MAT program will make placement assignments for both the practicum and the internship.
 Every effort will be made to accommodate the MAT students in terms of location and travel.
 All MAT students are required to complete a survey pertaining to their placement preferences.
-This survey will be made available after May 15.
-Final decisions about placements will be made by the school districts and the Director of Field Experiences.
+This survey will be made available in May.
+Final decisions about placements will be made by the school districts and the Office of Field Experiences.

-All MAT placements must occur in school districts that allow for the supervision of student interns through distance education.
+All MAT placements must occur in state accredited and state approved school districts that allow for the supervision of student interns through distance education.
 This supervision model relies heavily on videos recorded and uploaded to a secure cloud-based server.
 Any district unwilling to abide by the agreements in the partnership Memorandum of Agreement (MOA) will not qualify as a placement possibility.
 Specifically, potential school districts must agree to:

 - Allow student teachers to conduct classroom observations and lesson presentation (to include whole group, small group, and individual) under the guidance of the Cooperating Teacher;